Saturday, August 30, 2014

 We didn't do much diving in 2012.
 I think perhaps this had to do with taking an Alaskan cruise in May and having a new house built.
 First of all, I’m not interested in cold water diving, so that ruled out any diving in Juneau, Sitka or Ketchikan.
 With our house being built, all of our extra time went into that.
 So yes, we dove a little in 2012, but nothing of real significance.
 I did manage to squeeze in a first, though.
 I did my first night dive at Athens Scuba Park in May.

 Our 2013 diving started off with a bang for us.
 We were originally booked on the Carnival Triumph for a 5 day cruise to Cozumel and Progresso in April.
 We booked a two tank dive in Cozumel with our favorite dive op Alison.
-In February, the Triumph had that engine room fire, which caused our cruise, and many others, to be cancelled.
+In February, the Triumph had that engine room fire, which caused our cruise, and many others, to be canceled.
 Fortunately, we were able to rebook on the Carnival Magic for almost the same time period.
 This was a 7 day cruise, though, and with the itinerary now being Grand Cayman, Cozumel and Montego Bay (Jamaica), we now had two places to dive!
 Due to the way the scheduling worked out, this would put us in Cozumel one day later than originally planned.

 This normally wouldn’t be a big deal, unless you are booked with such a popular dive op as Alison.
 I e-mailed her about the change, but she was already fully booked the next day.
 No surprise there, really.
 A fellow member of BAD suggested contacting Chucho Divers.
 I’m glad he did, as Chucho turned out to be another fantastic dive operator.
 Now we have two trusted dive operators in Cozumel we can use.
 More on Chucho a bit later…

 Our first port call was Grand Cayman.
 After doing a little research, I booked with Cayman Turtle Divers, and am glad I did!
-They are another top notch dive op, and one that I’ll gladly book with any time we are in Grand Cayman.
+They are another top-notch dive op, and one that I’ll gladly book with any time we are in Grand Cayman.
 I had originally booked a dive on the USS Kittiwake with them, but when we arrived, they told us the sea state would make this a poor dive.
 They took us to two other sites, though, that were fantastic.
 When we got to the marina, we found out we would be the only ones on the boat!
 Yes, it’s true!
-Instead of cancelling the dive trip due to a low booking, they took us out anyway.
+Instead of canceling the dive trip due to a low booking, they took us out anyway.
 So, basically, Cindy and I had our own private dive boat for the day.
 Wow!
 Now you can see why I’m so quick to recommend Cayman Turtle Divers (“CTD”) to my friends or anyone who is looking for a quality dive op in Cayman.

 The next we were in Cozumel.
 After a brief taxi ride to Caleta Marina, we arrived at the dock to find…..you guessed it…..we were the only divers booked that day with Chucho!
 Whoa, another day of having our own, private dive boat?
 How cool is that?
 These kinds of dive trips are as completely opposite of “cattle boat” trips as they can be.
 Since we had the boat to ourselves, Chucho asked us what we wanted to do, what we wanted to see, etc. My immediate answer was to dive the C-53!
 This wreck is one I’ve wanted to do since I first heard about it.
 It’s very “diver friendly” and we had a lot of fun diving it.
 A YouTube search will show you tons of cool videos to watch.
 Our second dive that day was the classic Cozumel drift dive, which was fun.